NASCAR Cup Series Championship 4 Media Day Notebook

 Denny Hamlin hopes to fashion NASCAR Cup title out of hectic life

-PHOENIX, Ariz. – Out of chaos, Denny Hamlin hopes to be a NASCAR Cup Series champion at long last.
+Out of chaos, Denny Hamlin hopes to be a NASCAR Cup Series champion at long last.

 The driver of the No. 11 Joe Gibbs Racing Toyota freely acknowledges his life is a hectic scramble with no small share of controversy, and it’s no different with Sunday’s Championship 4 race at Phoenix Raceway (3 p.m.
 ET on NBC, MRN and SiriusXM NASCAR Radio) in the offing.